lmbek/gobek/README.md

 )

-// For windows we need a organisation name and project name var projectName = "NewProjectName" var organisationName = "NewOrganisationName"
+// For windows we need a organisation name and project name var organisationName = "NewOrganisationName" // put in organisation name var projectName = "NewProjectName"           // put in project name

-var frontendPath = "./frontend"
+var frontendPath = "./frontend" // this should be set to where frontend files is (frontend folder: html, css, javascript...)

 // remember to change the ports to something unique var chromeLauncher = launcher.ChromeLauncher{